smith2021/hermes/README.md

 # hermes
 Welcome to hermes.
-Named for the messenger Greek God, hermes hosts jquery, parallax.js, and other JavaScript libraries.
+Named after the messenger Greek God, hermes hosts jquery, parallax.js, and other JavaScript libraries.

 To use a library, use:
 ```html